LINDGRENBA/react-poem-generator/README.md

 1. On first click of `new poem` button, initial message disappears, no title or poem are rendered - likely issue with useEffect or onButtonClick - page rerendering?

 ### Future Goals :
-* Replace button with search field
+* Consider replacing button with search field
+* Add option to switch Author / Poet
+* Update position of button so that user does not have to scroll to bottom of page when poem is longer
 <br />

 ### Tools & Technology :